 Vehicle Theft Prevention Day

-The Bullhead City Police Department will participate in the 12th Annual Statewide Vehicle Theft Prevention & Awareness month, which is a coordinated effort between the Arizona Automobile Theft Authority (AATA) and law enforcement agencies.
+The Bullhead City Police Department participated in the 12th Annual Statewide Vehicle Theft Prevention & Awareness month, which is a coordinated effort between the Arizona Automobile Theft Authority (AATA) and law enforcement agencies.

 Bicycle Safety Rodeo